excellalabs/PortfoliOSS/README.md

   * Alternately, use the `dotnet user-secrets` syntax from the command line.
 Let us know if you have trouble with it.
 * Add the people and tokens you'd like the app to use.

+Note that we'll also likely be updating this config syntax to be an array of objects with properties in the near future.

 ### Setting up the Orgs you want to track

 ### Containers